The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Immediate Actions Required

-• Update Livemesh Addons for Beaver Builder to a patched version (if available) that addresses the sanitization ordering issue
+• Update Livemesh Addons for Beaver Builder to a version later than 3.9.2 as soon as the vendor publishes a fixed release.

 Patch Information